 You must take into account all your start-up and operating costs for at least 12 months ahead.
 Relatively small expenses can mount up, while neglecting to include some in your costs will mean you're simply storing up some nasty surprises for later.

-Your start-up costs could include equipment and installation, a vehicle, road tax and insurance, premises, fixtures and fittings, initial stock or materials, launch marketing and advertising items, legal and professional fees, possibly a licence, maybe staff uniforms, etc.
+Your start-up costs could include power tools and equipment and installation, a vehicle, road tax and company car or van insurance, premises, fixtures and fittings, initial stock or materials, launch marketing and advertising items, legal and professional fees, possibly a licence, maybe staff uniforms, etc.

 Premises-related costs can provide a shock for less-experienced business people.
 First you have to find premises, possibly refit and redecorate them, maybe make them safe, secure or legally compliant.